rjaros/kvision-guide/part-1-fundamentals/internationalization.md

 ### Using multi-language text in application sources

-To mark some text for translation just use one of four available helper methods from `pl.treksoft.kvision.i18n.I18n` object instead of plain string literals.
+To mark some text for translation just use one of the four available helper methods from the `pl.treksoft.kvision.i18n.I18n` object instead of plain string literals.

 | Method | Description |
 | :--- | :--- |